ViscousTests/website/content/docs/games/Bananagrams.md

 For a game with more players, this variation might be interesting to try: http://nongraphical.com/2013/09/a-more-awesome-way-to-play-bananagrams/.

+To make hard varients easier, you can play with a "wildcard rule".
+With this rule, you are allowed to flip over one of your tiles and treat it as a wildcard letter.
+You can choose to switch out which tile is flipped at any time.

 Feelings:

 Categories: [Experiences]({{< relref "/" >}}?Experiences=true),